 Start by giving everything a good clean, preferably with compressed air or a non-static brush.
 It’s possible that dust in the connections can block the signal.

 Then, you should be able to remove the ribbon-like low voltage differential signaling (LVDS) cables on the T-Con board by pushing the locking cover down and they will then easily come away from the board.
-Don’t try to force them out without unlocking them first.

 After removing the LVDS cable, take a look at the individual connectors on the ends of the cables, and the connectors in the socket.
-You are looking for any signs of corrosion, damage or dust.
+You are looking for any signs of corrosion, damage, or dust.

-The contacts should be a shiny gold or silver color.
 If they are dull and appear to have a rough, copper-like layer over them, this would indicate oxidation, and therefore a new cable is recommended.

 You need to open up your TV as before and identify the main board and power board, which will be in addition to the t-con board that we have already looked at.